@nebius/js-sdk - v0.2.22

 drainTimeout?: Duration

-Maximum amount of time that the service will spend on attempting gracefully draining a node (evicting it's pods), before falling back to pod deletion.
-By default, node can be drained unlimited time.
-Important consequence of that is if PodDisruptionBudget doesn't allow to evict a pod, then NodeGroup update with node re-creation will hung on that pod eviction.
-Note, that it is different from kubectl drain --timeout
+Maximum amount of time that the service will spend attempting to gracefully drain a node (evicting its pods) before falling back to pod deletion.
+A value of 0 (or when field is omitted) means no timeout: the node can be drained for an unlimited time.
+Important consequence of that is if PodDisruptionBudget doesn't allow evicting a pod, then NodeGroup update with node re-creation will hang on that pod eviction.
+Note that this is different from kubectl drain --timeout, which gives up and returns an error.

 maxSurge?: PercentOrCount